feraxhp/grp/README.md

 ## Installation

 - Windows: Download the latest .exe from the releases page. and add it to your PATH.
-- Ubuntu and fedora: See realeases page for the latest deb and rpm packages.
+- Ubuntu and fedora: See releases page for the latest deb and rpm packages.
 - Arch Linux: See build instructions below.
 - Other Linux distributions: See build instructions below.
 - MacOS: See build instructions below.